Man arrested after alleged kidnapping plot - Xenia Gazette

 Police said that when Duran’s claims were found to be false, XPD was contacted.
 During the course of the investigation, Police said Duran made some “concerning comments” about his reasons for entering the school.
 Duran agreed to voluntarily come to the Xenia Police Division to speak with detectives about his behavior at St. Brigid.
 While waiting to be interviewed, police said Duran grabbed a pen and tried to stab a Xenia police officer.
 The officer was able to defend himself and take Duran into custody without either one being injured.

+Duran did not give candy to the victim or any child at the school event, according to Xenia police.
+During the time period that Duran was at St. Brigid School, he was never alone with the victim, and there were people in the kindergarten classroom, and the rest of the building, officials said.

+Police credited St. Brigid School Principal Terry Adkins for being “very quick to recognize that Duran was acting in an odd manner, which raised his suspicions, and when he determined that Duran was not the father of the victim, he escorted him out of the building and called police.”

-Duran, who was formally charged on Tuesday, will be arraigned in Xenia Municipal Court at a future date.
-He is being held without bond in the Greene County Jail, according to online records.
+Duran was arraigned in Xenia Municipal Court Wednesday and is being held without bond in the Greene County Jail, police said.

+The county prosecutor has filed a motion to deny bond and a hearing on that motion is set for 10 a.m.
+Monday, Aug.
+29 in Xenia Municipal Court.
+A grand jury is set to hear the case Wednesday, Aug.
+31.

-Police said the investigation is ongling.
+XPD said the investigation is ongoing but feels there is no danger to the community.
 Anyone with information regarding this incident is encouraged to call the Xenia Police Division Criminal Investigation Section at 937-376-7206 or leave a voicemail at the Xenia Police Tip Line at 937-347-1623.
 Detective Chris Reed is the lead investigator and can be reached at [email protected]